 We feel for those who have lost lives, family, animals or property in the storm last week.
 Did this storm touch you or your family?
 Have you heard about any horse rescues?

-Of course I also needed to put out a few round bales of hay so once the rain stopped, I hoped into our tractor and made my way down hill in the newly slick mud.
-Interestingly I had almost no control in two wheel drive going downhill.
+Of course, I also needed to put out a few round bales of hay so once the rain stopped, I hopped into our tractor and made my way downhill in the newly slick mud.
+Interestingly I had almost no control in two-wheel drive going downhill.
 I know the key is to keep moving (though not too fast) but the front tires acted like snowmobile skids.
 Going uphill was no possible in 2wd, even with the rear axle locked (so both tires would spin at the same time).
 If you like in a place with clay soil and some elevation, don’t let anyone try to convince you that you only need a 2wd tractor.
 We use 4wd in our tractor very often.
 For more information about that, click the 4wd tag on this post.

 Have you been trapped in your barn or shed by storms like this?